jeremygray/pyfilesec/README.txt

 obscure file length: ``pad()``, securely remove files from disk: ``wipe()``, combine a set of files into a single archive file prior to encryption:
 ``archive()``, and display the meta-data associated with an encrypted file.
-Command-line / shell-script usage is also supported.
+Large files and command-line / shell-script usage are also supported.

 Public-key (asymmetric) encryption is used for security and flexibility, currently relying on calls to OpenSSL for all cryptography (RSA + AES256 --